secundant/neodx/examples/svg-vite/README.md

 # Example of using `@neodx/svg` Vite plugin

-> **Warning** In this example was used `experimentalRuntime` option and advanced `fileName` feature, API will be changed in the nearest future.

 This example shows how to use `@neodx/svg` as Vite plugin and simple step-by-step setup for React.

-In the addition you can see how to use multicolored icons with TailwindCSS and CSS variable (it's not very pleasant, but it works 🌝).
+In addition, you can see how to use multicolored icons with TailwindCSS and CSS variable (it's not very pleasant, but it works 🌝).

 ![result](./docs/result.png)